TeenNick: TeenNick channel (2009–present)

 The TeenNick channel debuted on September 28, 2009, at 6 a.m.
 ET, accompanied by the debut of a new logo, designed by New York-based creative director/designer Eric Zim.
-Nick Cannon, who was the original host of the TEENick block itself, was declared in publicity materials as the "Chairman of TeenNick."
+Nick Cannon, the original host of the TEENick block itself, was declared in publicity materials as the "Chairman of TeenNick."
 Cannon had a major presence on the channel, appearing in network promotions, continuing to be associated in some way with the network until the cancellation of the TeenNick Top 10 in 2018.
 Several shows from TEENick and The N's program libraries were carried over to the TeenNick channel, though the majority of the programming came from TEENick's library rather than The N's.

 On February 1, 2010, TeenNick began incorporating music videos into its morning and afternoon schedule on a regular basis, airing between certain programs and effectively reducing commercial breaks within programs where a music video is to be aired afterward from 6 a.m. to 3 p.m.
 ET (this had been done periodically for some time before that date, usually airing between 6 and 8 a.m.
 ET, although not every day), same thing as Nickelodeon did with programs such as iCarly, Big Time Rush, Victorious, and How to Rock.

 In July 2011, TeenNick began carrying programs originally filmed for high-definition broadcast in a letterboxed format, due to the absence of an HD simulcast feed of the channel at the time.
 After Nicktoons and Nick Jr. launched HD services in 2013, TeenNick was the only Nickelodeon-branded network without an HD simulcast network until September 2016; this remains limited to IPTV providers and some cable company mobile and digital media player apps, such as that of Spectrum.

 On January 1, 2024, TeenNick (along with Nicktoons) rebranded to use the refreshed Splat logo and new on-air interstitials, similar to Nickelodeon, which debuted this logo on March 4, 2023.
 This refresh also changes the color for "Teen" from pink to yellow.